Kera0a/V2ex-Swift/README.md

 ```
 $ open "V2ex-Swift.xcworkspace"
 ```
-3) Compile and run the app in your simulator
+3) Compile and run the app in your simulator or iOS device

 ##Requirements
 * Xcode 7.2+